fearherbs1/Powder-Day-Finder-Public/README.md

 # Powder Day Finder Public
-CSI-160 Final Project for Finding That Sweet Pow
+My CSI-160 Final Project for Finding That Sweet Pow.

-By Thomas & Ethan
+This was created duing my sophomore year by myself, Thomas, and my good friend Ethan.

 Using this program you can check for snow and powder days a week out at any ski resort.

 # Usage